andyw8/andyw8.github.io/_posts/2025-03-31-setting-up-zed-with-ruby-lsp.md

 The Diagnostics feature is used by Ruby LSP to show possible errors as you type, as illustrated [here](https://shopify.github.io/ruby-lsp/#diagnostics).

-The implementation uses *pull diagnostics*, a newer aspect in the LSP specification where the client requests diagnostics from the server, instead of the server notifying the client.
+The implementation uses *pull diagnostics*, a newer aspect of the LSP specification where the client requests diagnostics from the server, instead of the server notifying the client.

 There is some [work in progress](https://github.com/zed-industries/zed/pull/19230) for supporting this, but until then there is a workaround as long as your project uses RuboCop.